Confirm-Solutions/imprint/docs/design/model/model.md

 It is the user's responsibility to construct a `GridRange` object that adheres to the convention of the `model` they wish to simulate.
-For example, a `model` assuming exponentially distributed data may expect the grid-points to lie in the log-hazard space rather than the natural parametere space (negative hazard).
+For example, a `model` assuming exponentially distributed data may define the grid-points to lie in the log-hazard space rather than the natural parameter space (negative hazard).
 The user is then responsible for constructing grid-points in the log-hazard space.
 This promise is solely between the user and the `model` of interest;
-the rest of the `kevlar` framework does not use the context of a `GridRange` object for a given `model`, since they must be agnostic to the specific `model` types.
+the rest of the `kevlar` framework does not use the context of a `GridRange` object for a given `model`, since they must be agnostic to the `model` types.

 __In summary__:
 - The framework guarantees that a `model` will be attached